Opinion polling for the next Ukrainian parliamentary election

 In the run up to the next Ukrainian parliamentary election, various organisations carried out opinion polling to gauge voter intention in Ukraine.
 The results of the polls are displayed in this article.
 The date range for these opinion polls are from the 2019 Ukrainian parliamentary election, held on 21 July, to the day of the next election.

-Trusted polling firms
+Credibility of polling firms

 In Ukraine, there are many unknown and unregistered polling firms.
 They can suddenly establish and then disappear, be influenced by certain politicians, manipulate questions and the sample.
 These pseudo-organizations make up opinion polls in the interests of certain politicians and parties, especially Viktor Medvedchuk and OPZZh.

 There is a whole database Sellers of ratings of the independent edition Texty, which includes 119 organizations and 220 individuals who have been spotted in the publication of dubious opinion polls or in the hidden PR of politicians.
 For each of them there is a certificate and history of their activities.
 There are also separately published the names of real companies with a positive reputation.
 An important criterion of professional organization is membership in the Sociological Association of Ukraine (SAU).

 As of January 2022, the following organizations are accredited members of the SAU: